-Prior to pursuing my education, I cooked for two years in several restaurants specializing in Malaysian and international cuisine.
+Before pursuing his education, Nigel was a cook for two years in several restaurants specializing in Malaysian and international cuisine.

 What do we know about traditional Carbonara? the traditional Carbonara is a traditional Italian pasta dish from Rome, Italy and it was created in the early 19th century however, it only got its name in the early 20th century.

 Carbonara is traditionally made with eggs, Pecorino-Romano cheese, guanciale (pork jowl) and pasta.
 The most common type of pasta used in this recipe is Spaghetti, however, in recent years, Fettuccine and Linguine is used.

 Using Pork Guanciale is the most traditional way to make Carbonara as it is rich in the “Lardon” or Fat which makes the pasta dish more flavorful, however, Pancetta is also acceptable in Traditional Roman Carbonara.

 Pork Bacon is also used outside Italy as a replacement for Guanciale, however, today we’re focusing on traditional Carbonara, so there will be no Pork Bacon involved.